CSCI-2349-F23/ps2/README.md

 #### Q4: What kind of operating system do you think might have been used to create these files?
 Explain your answer.

-#### Q5: What command would you call to convert these files so that they would look like they were created by a different OS?

 #### Exercise B

 11. Now download this file `https://www.gutenberg.org/files/205/205-0.txt` and rename it to `Walden.txt`.